davidgasquez/gitcoin-grants-data-portal/README.md

 ## 📂 Gitcoin Grants Data

-You can get the latest data a Parquet files from IPFS.
-The data lives under the [IPFS CID](https://raw.githubusercontent.com/davidgasquez/gitcoin-grants-data-portal/main/data/IPFS_CID) pointer available in this repository.
+Data is living as multiple Parquet files at IPFS!
+You can get them all at the [IPFS CID](https://raw.githubusercontent.com/davidgasquez/gitcoin-grants-data-portal/main/data/IPFS_CID) pointer available in this repository.

 The following command will give you a working URL to explore the available tables.